ryanquinnnelson/CMU-02718-HW5/README.md

 - For each MHC class, subdivide the spike sequence into overlapping k-mers of matching length (9 or 15).
 Use the regression models to predict pIC50 binding values for each (k-mer, allele) combination.

-- Create data structure **P** to track the set of alleles covered by each peptide k-mer.
-Sort **P** by number of alleles covered, descending.
+- Create data structure P to track the set of alleles covered by each peptide k-mer.
+Sort P by number of alleles covered, descending.

 #### Minimum Coverage
 - Generate a peptide set which covers as many alleles in a single MHC class at least once.
 Order alleles so that the least-covered allele is covered first.
 Order peptides so that the peptide with the possible allele coverage is selected first.

 ```
-for a given design limit D, reference set of alleles A, and pIC50 threshold p_min:
+for design limit D, set of alleles A, set of peptides P, and pIC50 threshold p_min:

   limit P to peptides with pIC50 > p_min